thi-ng/umbrella/packages/resolve-map/README.md

 ### Statistical analysis

-In this example we construct a graph to compute a number of statistical properties of some numeric input array.
+In this example we construct a graph to compute a number of statistical properties for some numeric input array.
 The graph is a plain object of possibly dependent functions, which can be specified in any order.
 Each function accepts a "resolver" function as argument (`$`) to look up and execute other computations.
 Each computation is only executed once.